Over 165 Years of Success

 Eighty-six principal U.S. railroads formed a new monopoly company, Railway Express Agency, by purchasing shares of AREC held by Adams Express, American Express and Wells Fargo.
-With the cash from AREC, Adams Express had amassed a significant investment portfolio and emerged as a closed-end investment company by the end of 1929.
-Total Assets at the end of 1929 were $72 million.
-Also in 1929, Petroleum & Resources Corporation (initially named Petroleum Corporation of America) began as a closed-end investment company listed on the NYSE, and is a non-controlled affiliate of Adams Funds today.
+With the cash from AREC, Adams Express had amassed a significant investment portfolio and emerged as a closed-end investment company.
+Total assets at the end of 1929 were $72 million.
+Petroleum & Resources Corporation (initially named Petroleum Corporation of America, today’s Adams Natural Resources Fund) also began as a closed-end investment company listed on the NYSE and is a non-controlled affiliate of Adams Diversified Equity Fund today.

-Government control over the American Railway Express Company expired in 1920.
+Government control over the American Railway Express Co.
+(AREC) expired in 1920.
 American Railway Express Co. continued operating railroad and express companies.

 As World War I raged, in response to the need to move massive amounts of troops and materials around the country, the government briefly nationalized railroads and express service with the formation of American Railway Express Company (AREC).
 Adams Express, like its two other peers, American Express and Wells Fargo, received stock for their operations and became investment funds.